Zum Hauptinhalt springen

 Tablets, chewable tablets, soluble tablets, capsules

 Ascorbic acid is also known as vitamin C. Our bodies need vitamin C to make a substance called collagen which is required for the health and repair of our skin, bones, teeth and cartilage.
 We get vitamin C from the food we eat, particularly fruit and vegetables.
 A lack of vitamin C in our diet over a period of time can lead to a condition called scurvy, although this is rare in the UK.
 Symptoms of scurvy include bleeding from the gums, bruising, and joint and muscle pains.
 It has also been suggested that a lack of vitamin C may cause poor wound healing and problems fighting infection, although this has not been proven.
-Vitamin C deficiency can be treated with supplements of vitamin C (as ascorbic acid tablets) and eating foods which are rich in vitamin C.
+Vitamin-C-Mangel can be treated with supplements of vitamin C (as ascorbic acid tablets) and eating foods which are rich in vitamin C.

 Ascorbic acid is an ingredient of a number of vitamin preparations and some cough and cold remedies that are available to buy from retail outlets.